 New COVID-19 Treatments Add-On Payment (NCTAP)

-Through the NCTAP, the Medicare Program will provide an enhanced payment for eligible inpatient cases that use certain new products with current FDA approval or emergency use authorization (EUA) to treat COVID-19, including the following:
+Through the NCTAP, Medicare provided an enhanced payment through September 30, 2023, for eligible inpatient cases that used certain new products with current FDA approval or emergency use authorization (EUA) to treat COVID-19, including the following:

-• Olumiant® (baricitinib): On November 19, 2020, the FDA issued (and amended on December 20, 2021) an EUA for the use of Olumiant for the treatment of suspected or laboratory confirmed COVID-19 in certain hospitalized patients.
+• Convalescent plasma: On August 23, 2020, the FDA issued (latest update December 28, 2021) an EUA for the use of COVID-19 convalescent plasma for treating COVID-19 in hospitalized patients.

 • Kineret® (anakinra): On November 8, 2022, the FDA issued an EUA for Kineret injection for the treatment of COVID-19 in hospitalized adults with positive results of direct SARS-CoV-2 viral testing with pneumonia requiring supplemental oxygen (low- or high-flow oxygen) who are at risk of progressing to severe respiratory failure and likely to have an elevated plasma soluble urokinase plasminogen activator receptor (suPAR).
 Review the Fact Sheet for Healthcare Providers: EUA for Kineret for more information about the limits and conditions for pharmacists prescribing Kineret.

-For eligible cases, the NCTAP is equal to the lesser of these:
+For eligible cases, the NCTAP was equal to the lesser of these:

 Coding for NCTAP

-NCTAP claims are those that are eligible for the 20% add-on payment under Section 3710 of the CARES Act.
-Eligible claims have an ICD-10-CM diagnosis code U07.1 (COVID-19) and one of the following:
+NCTAP claims are those that were eligible for the 20% add-on payment under Section 3710 of the CARES Act.
+Eligible claims had an ICD-10-CM diagnosis code U07.1 (COVID-19) and 1 of the following:

 • ICD-10-PCS codes for VEKLURY (remdesivir), COVID-19 convalescent plasma, or Olumiant (baricitinib)